Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite Operations: Results

-The stochastic update of NSS and DSA relies on the probability, $P_u$ that determines when an agent should unassign from a task.
-We fix this value at $0.7$, as published in previous work \cite{shreya,zilberstein2025decentralized}.
-The $maxIters$ is set to $20$.
-For the GND heuristic, we set all hyperparameters as described in previous work, and specifically use the GND(2) heuristic \cite{zilberstein2025decentralized}.
+The stochastic update of D-NSS and D-DSA relies on the probability, $P_u$ that determines when an agent should unassign from a task.
+We fix this value at $0.7$, as published in previous work \citep{shreya,zilberstein2025decentralized}.
+The $maxIters$ parameter is set to $20$.
+For the GND heuristic, we set all hyperparameters as described in previous work, and specifically use the GND(2) heuristic \citep{zilberstein2025decentralized}.
 We use a random seed of $2005$ for the initial scenario generation.
-When evaluating $N$ scenarios, we increment this seed for generation of each subsequent simulation.
+When evaluating $N$ scenarios, we increment the seed for each subsequent scenario.
 The random seed used in the $\textsc{repair}$ procedure is initialized to $1$.
 The NSS and DSA algorithms are seeded with a value of $1234$, and the random seed for GND is set to $2$.
 The random scheduling algorithm uses a seed of $2023$.
 All experiments are executed using Java 19 on a MacBook Pro 16 laptop with an M2 Max processor (12-core CPU and 38-core GPU) and 64 GB of RAM.